Polad10/TCI/README.md

 # TCI Project

-A developed Java program that crawls a website using TDD.
+Using TDD development to build a Java program that crawls a giving website.

 ## Installation